wojtryb/Shortcut-Composer/README.md

   - Horizontal: scroll brush size (descrete)
   - Vertical: scroll painting opacity (contiguous)

+- ### Scroll canvas zoom or rotation
+  Allows to control both `canvas zoom` or `canvas rotation` with a single key.
+Does not block the ability to paint.
+  - Key press: -
+  - Horizontal: canvas rotation (contiguous)
+  - Vertical: canvas zoom (contiguous)

-### (`Previews`):
+### (`Canvas previews`):
-Preview is an action which changes canvas elements when the key is pressed, and changes them back to their original state on key release.
+Canvas preview is an action which changes canvas elements when the key is pressed, and changes them back to their original state on key release.

 - ### Preview current layer visibility
   Changes active layer visibility on key press and release.
 Allows to quickly check layer's content.